codebyrpp/QuantArt/docs/02_Training_Dynamics.md

 ## Loss Landscape

-The model optimization is driven by a composite loss function defined in `taming.modules.losses.vqperceptual_ref.VQLPIPS_Ref`.
+The model optimization is driven by a composite loss function defined in `quantart.losses.stage_2.Stage2Loss`.

 ### Total Loss Composition